Shewanella violacea: Ideal growth conditions

 Shewanella violacea is an obligate psychrophile (cryophile).
 Its optimum growth temperature is 8°C. It is not able to grow or reproduce at 30°C. S. violacea is a facultative piezophile (barophile) which means that it is able to thrive in high pressure conditions.
 S. violacea is able to grow in pressure conditions ranging from 0.1 to 70 MPa (3).
 Its ideal pressure is 30 MPa.

 Maintenance of respiratory system at high pressures

-Unlike many other Shewanella species, S. violacea has very few terminal reductases for anaerobic respiration, c-type cytocromes and no Fe(III) reduction outer membrane proteins involved in respiration.
+Unlike many other Shewanella species, S. violacea has very few terminal reductases for anaerobic respiration, c-type cytochromes and no Fe(III) reduction outer membrane proteins involved in respiration.
 A pressure related operon is believed to play an integral role in the regulation of the respiratory system in S. violacea.
 Specifically, researchers are evaluating the significance of pressure regulated cytochromes.
 Cytochromes are hemeproteins involved in the generation of ATP via electron transport.
 S. violacea contains three main types of cytochromes.
 The first, CA is expressed at all viable pressures.
 The second, CB, is only expressed at low pressures.
 The third, a d-type cytochrome is expressed only when the cells are grown under high pressure.
 The d-type cytochrome in S. violacea is thus a critical means for the respiratory system to remain active at high pressures.